SequAna-Ukon/VTK_CF/README.md

 ## Location
 The practical will take place in room M739 from 09.00-16.30 on the 6-8th of December.
 It is currently unclear whether we will have access to the room on the 9th of December as well.

-Ben Hume, the current SequAna bioinformatician will be running the practical and will be there to assist you.
+Abdoallah aka "Abdo", the current SequAna bioinformatician will be running the practical and will be there to assist you.

 ## Computing setup